 About

 Elizabeth C. Haynes is a writer, editor, author, and former head of marketing content.
-She now works independently to help clients improve the quality and effectiveness of their writing, storytelling, and digital content.
+She now works full-time as a principal technical writer in cybersecurity, and no longer offers consulting work.

 Learn more about her here.